Atari Flashback: Original console

 The original Atari Flashback was released in November 2004, with a retail price of $45.
 The console resembles a smaller version of the Atari 7800, and its controllers are also smaller versions of the 7800's joystick controllers, but with the addition of "pause" and "select" buttons.
 The controllers are not compatible with the original 7800 console.
 It was designed by Atari veteran Curt Vendel and his company Legacy Engineering Group, which designs other home video game and video arcade products.

 The console lacks a cartridge slot, making it incompatible with 7800 games.
 Instead, the console features 20 built-in games, including 15 Atari 2600 games and five 7800 games.
-Some of the games originally required analog paddle controllers, and were made to work with the included joysticks.
-The Atari Flashback runs on "NES-on-a-chip", rather than Atari hardware.
+Some of the games originally required analog paddle controllers and were made to work with the included joysticks.
+The Atari Flashback runs on famiclone, rather than Atari hardware.
 As a result, its games do not match their original counterparts entirely.
 The game library includes Saboteur, a game that went unreleased for 20 years.

 The Flashback sold approximately 500,000 units.
 Craig Harris of IGN was critical of the game conversions and opined that original copies of these games were superior, writing "it's just horrifying to see Atari, a company that outright owns these games and the original hardware, produce such shoddy renditions of the classic 2600 and 7800 games."
 Harris complained of problems such as flicker, poor collision detection, and missing sound.
 He praised the controllers for their reduced size, finding them more comfortable to use, but he was disappointed that they are incompatible with the original 7800.